mcendu/mcendu.github.io/archive/index.md

 # Archive of rhythm game charts

 This is an archive of my rhythm game charts.
-Most of these are links to the official uploading site, although some would be hosted here as no such site exists for the game (e.g. BMS/Lunatic Rave 2/beatoraja, Stepmania) or when I do not want to upload the chart under question.
+Most of these are links to the official uploading site, although those that I don't want to upload and those made for games without a central authority (e.g. BMS and Stepmania) will rest in this site.

 ## osu!mania